TylerWisniewski/tylerwisniewski.github.io/lab11.md

 ---
 ## Conclusion
 While not perfect, the Bayes Filter performed well under real-world noise.
 The largest errors occurred in orientation rather than position, which is expected given the limitations of single-sensor range-only localization with a fairly large (20 degree) swing between measurements.
+While not perfect, the Bayes Filter performed well under real-world noise.
+The largest errors occurred in orientation rather than position, which is expected given the limitations of single-sensor range-only localization with a fairly large (20 degree) swing between measurements.